About Nampa Idaho:

 The historic Nampa Train Depot was opened in 1903, the train depot has been restored and now serves as a museum.
 Nampa has a rich railroad heritage that is still evident today with a large active railroad yard in the heart of town.

-Warhawk Air Museum dedicated to preserve and honor our veterans histories.
+Warhawk Air Museum dedicated to preserve and honor our veterans’ histories.
 Collections include World War 1, World War 2, Korea, and Vietnam.
-The museum houses many restored aircraft that are maintained in operable flying condition and flown on a regular basis.
+The museum houses many restored aircraft that are maintained in operable flying conditions and flown on a regular basis.
 The Warhawk Air Museum has provided the use of its aircraft to several movie productions.

 Parks & Recreation:

 Nampa maintains and operates 24 parks around the city.
 Nampa’s largest park is Lakeview Park.
-Lakeview park is 44 acres in size and includes two covered picnic shelters with power and water, a rose garden, and amphitheater all available for reservation for your events.
+Lakeview Park is 44 acres in size and includes two covered picnic shelters with power and water, a rose garden, and an amphitheater all available for reservation for your events.

-Deer Flat National Wildlife Refuge, Lake Lowell Watch wildlife, photography, hunting, fishing, environmental education, boating, picnicking etc. Refuge is open during daylight hours, Visitor Center is open weekdays 8:00 AM to 4:00 PM and Saturdays 10:00 AM to 4:00 PM except federal holidays.
+Deer Flat National Wildlife Refuge, Lake Lowell Watch wildlife, photography, hunting, fishing, environmental education, boating, picnicking, etc. The refuge is open during daylight hours, Visitor Center is open weekdays 8:00 AM to 4:00 PM and Saturdays 10:00 AM to 4:00 PM except for federal holidays.

-Snake River Stampede Held in July of every year since the early 1900’s.
-The Stampede has grown from a small bucking horse competition to a major professional rodeo.
+Snake River Stampede Held in July of every year since the early 1900s.
+The Stampede has grown from small bucking horse competition to a major professional rodeo.

 Nampa Recreation Center The facility is 140,000 square foot featuring a six-pool aquatics center, three gymnasiums, six racquetball courts, a walking/running track, a weight room and exercise equipment, a climbing wall, aerobic and gymnastic centers, dance and ballet rooms, art and craft facilities, snack area and a play center, as well as a senior citizen wing.

-Ford Idaho Center This venue hosts Rodeos, Concerts, Monster Truck Rallies, Horse Shows, etc. The venue includes and Amphitheater, Horse Park, and the Center Arena.
+Ford Idaho Center This venue hosts Rodeos, Concerts, Monster Truck Rallies, Horse Shows, etc. The venue includes an Amphitheater, Horse Park, and the Center Arena.